usegalaxy-eu/website/docs/_events/2016-10-20-Swiss-German-Galaxy-workshop.md

 - denbi
 ---

-We were organizing the "Swiss German Galaxy Tour/Day 2016".
-On the first day, we hat the 3rd Swiss German Galaxy Workshop, on the 2nd day, we had the 2nd German Galaxy Developer workshop.
+In Freiburg, we will organize the "Swiss German Galaxy Tour/Day 2016".
+On the first day, the 3rd Swiss German Galaxy Workshop will take place, on the 2nd day, we will have the 2nd German Galaxy Developer workshop.

 More information can be found [here](https://galaxyproject.org/events/sg2016/).